SantaUnion/AtomTween/README.md

 # AtomTween

-#### A lightweight and versatile CSS Animation Engine designed for Modern Browsers
+#### A lightweight and versatile CSS Animation Engine for Modern Browsers

-* Lightweight 3KB footprint
+* Super lightweight 3KB footprint
 * Simple API
 * Fast & smooth CSS animation
 * Ideal for HTML5 banners which have file-size restrictions ie 50kb
-* Can handle several properties of an element over time
+* Handles sproperties of an element over time

 ## Examples